 About the Author

 Nigel Gray is an internationally-acclaimed Irish-born West Australian author.
 Some sixty of his more than seventy books have been for children.
 His work has been published in twenty-six countries and twenty-four languages.

 His books have won awards and honours in Holland, Germany, France, the UK, the USA and Australia.
 He is a past winner of the Dickens' Fellowship Award, and the Irish Post Award for literature.
 He has taught numerous writing workshops in schools, colleges, universi ties, libraries, arts centres, writer's centres, centres for the unemployed, and prisons.

-Nigel lives with wife, Yasmin, in Kalamunda, a small town in the hills outside Perth, the capital of Western Australia.
+Nigel lives in Kalamunda, a small town in the hills outside Perth, the capital of Western Australia.